-- 1. Installation (Space) - That the installation of pipe-work shall be kept to a minimum. - That pipe-work shall be protected from physical damage. - That compliance with national gas regulations shall be observed. - That mechanical connections shall be accessible for maintenance purposes.
-In cases that require mechanical ventilation, ventilation openings shall be kept - clear of obstruction. • When disposing of the product is used, be based on national regulations, properly - wmen disposing of the product is used, be based on national regulations, properly processed.
+- 1. Installation (Space) - That the installation of pipe-work shall be kept to a minimum. - That pipe-work shall be protected from physical damage. - That compliance with national gas regulations shall be observed. - That mechanical connections shall be accessible for maintenance purposes. - In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction. - When disposing of the product is used, be based on national regulations, properly processed. - 2.
+Servicing - 2-1.

-2. Servicing

-- 2-1.
 Service personnel - Any person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry-accredited assessment authority, which authorizes their competence to handle refrigerants safely in accordance with an industry recognised assessment specification. - Servicing shall only be performed as recommended by the equipment manufacturer.
 Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants. - · Servicing shall be performed only as recommended by the manufacturer.